|

 briefly in The Girl with the Dragon Tattoo as a

 Swedish TV reporter covering the protagonist's trial.
+Last June she recalled her

 relationship with Michael - "Micke was the big brother I